Efthymis Koulouris

-Efthymis Koulouris (Ευθύμης Κουλούρης, born 6 March 1996) is a Greek professional footballer who plays as a striker for Austrian Bundesliga club LASK and the Greece national team.
+Efthymis Koulouris (Ευθύμης Κουλούρης, born 6 March 1996) is a Greek professional footballer who plays as a striker for Saudi First Division League club Al-Ula.

 Koulouris began his career with PAOK, and spent time on loan at Cypriot First Division club Anorthosis and at Atromitos, with whom he was top scorer in the 2018–19 Super League.
 He joined Ligue 1 club Toulouse in 2019.
 Koulouris represented his country from under-17 to under-21 levels before making his senior debut in 2018.

 Club career

 PAOK

 Koulouris was born in Skydra.
 He began his football career in PAOK's youth system as a young boy and came through the ranks, winning titles at under-17 and under-20 levels.
 He made his first-team debut as a 17-year-old on 13 February 2014 in the Greek Cup quarter-final against Apollon Smyrnis.
 With his side already 4–0 up on aggregate, Koulouris replaced Stefanos Athanasiadis at half-time in the second leg and scored twice.
 Three days later, he made his Super League debut as a late substitute against Asteras Tripolis.